 What if the work is not completed in time?

 If a repair operative does not come within the response time or keep to a morning or afternoon appointment agreed with you, please contact us.
-Under the Right to Repair regulations, you have a right to have certain repairs done within set time limits.
-These are called qualifying repairs.
-If you want to find our more about the Right to Repair, we have a leaflet we can send you.

 Can I change or cancel an appointment?